OngMinXian/NUSPlanner/README.md

 - **Command to install react-bootstrap has not been tested yet, previous one that did not work is: npm install react-bootstrap bootstrap@4.6.0** <br/>
 - **bootstrap version must be compatible with react bootstrap version in order for styling to work properly.
 Visit this [link](https://stackoverflow.com/questions/65472384/react-bootstrap-only-close-button-styling-not-working) for troubleshooting if such an issue is encountered**

-5. Within the src folder, install the dependencies for the Firebase database:
+5. Within the src folder, install the dependencies for the Firestore database:
 ```bash
 npm i firebase
 ```